AndypSheridan/hyperCube/README.md

 ## **Unfixed Bugs**

-* There is an issue on mobile devices in which the sound will sometimes play regardless of the toggle button being tapped.
+* There is an issue when running the game in mobile compatibility mode on Dev Tools.
+The following error is displayed in the console upon simulation of a touch event: Unable to preventDefault inside passive event listener due to target being treated as passive.
+Although I was able to fix this, when I ran the game on Apple touch devices, the jump function no longer worked so was not a viable solution.
-*
+The bug does not affect the playability or performance of the game or page in any way, but this remains a minor bug for the time being.

 ## **Deployment**